MarcelDechant/Conduit/Readme.md

 # Conduit

-## Containerization of an Frontend and Backend application
+## Containerization of a Frontend and Backend application

 This repository serves as a guide for containerizing a simple [Frontend](https://github.com/MarcelDechant/conduit-frontend) and associated [Backend](https://github.com/MarcelDechant/conduit-backend) application using **Docker Compose**.